jvalue/jayvee/apps/docs/docs/user/intro.md

 and download the `jayvee.vsix` file from the release assets.
 Next, go to [this page](https://code.visualstudio.com/docs/editor/extension-marketplace#_install-from-a-vsix) and follow the instructions for installing the downloaded extension.

+## Troubleshooting

+1. Error `structuredClone is not defined`
+    * Please make sure you use node version 17+.